LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 >[!KNOWLEDGE] You should enter alt text and title to the embedded content, so that when a user mouses over it, a description will appear.
 You can add alt text and a title with the following syntax: `!IMAGE[image alt text](Image.jpg "image title text")`

 - **Image**: Used to embed an image inline with other content.
-When images are clicked, they will open in a new window and display at the images full resolution.
+When images are selected, they will open in a new window and display at the images full resolution.

     > \![text to display]\(url)